top of page

 9. Police and Youth Relations Conferences and Workshops

-14. Annual Dr. Rev. Martin Luther King, Jr. Unity Scholarship Breakfast-Fundraiser
+14. Annual Dr. Martin Luther King, Jr. Unity Scholarship Breakfast and Fundraiser

-15. Annual “Finish High School…Now What?”
+15. “Finish High School…Now What?”
 Conference and Rites of Passage Ceremony

 19. Farm Share Meal Distribution